Pitocin Birth Injuries

 By contrast, Pitocin normally enters the body through an IV drip.
 The body can’t detect the presence of the hormone as easily when it is being delivered artificially through an IV.
 The Pitocin will continue to flow until someone manually adjusts it.

 The FDA warns that overdosage is a serious risk and that all patients receiving Pitocin must be constantly monitored.
-If your medical team was negligent by not properly monitoring, you may qualify to file a birth injury lawsuit.
+If your medical team was negligent by not properly monitoring, you may qualify to file a birth injury lawsuit in Missouri.

 Medical Malpractice and the Use of Pitocin